WHAT IS BRUINCAST?

 WHERE ON CAMPUS IS THE BRUINCAST SERVICE AVAILABLE?

 BruinCast is currently available in some form in 76 classrooms on campus, including every general assignment classroom with a capacity of 60 or more.

 Lecture recordings in classrooms with remotely controlled equipment are more easily accommodated because no portable equipment or crew are required.
 These are the 16 locations that support remotely controlled video recording (or audio-only recording):

 ||Young CS 24

 |Bunche 2209A||Kinsey Pavilion 1220B||Young CS 50|

 |Franz 1178||Moore 100|

 REMOTE AUDIO-ONLY RECORDING (OR VIDEO RECORDING WITH PORTABLE EQUIPMENT)

-Audio-only (podcast) recordings are generally easily accommodated if requested.
+Audio-only (podcast) recordings can generally be accommodated if requested.
 Video recordings using portable equipment and a crew are possible in these classrooms depending on availability of resources.
 There are 65 locations where these services are available:

 |Boelter 2444||Geology 4660||Physics & Astronomy 1749|